Generalised Symmetries and Manifest Duality I: Flat Spacetime: Gauge Fixing The New Action

-We can easily re-absorb any (co)-exact part of $H$ by redefining the potential $C$.
-Therefore, we might as well consider $H$ to be harmonic.
-However, with $H$ harmonic, \pref{eq:Hodge_decomp} is simply the Hodge decomposition of a generic self-dual $(2n+1)$-form $\mathcal{F}$.
-In the action if we vary both $C$ and $H$, that is akin to treating $\mathcal{F}$ itself as the fundamental dynamic variable.

-To summarise, gauging the harmonic higher-form symmetry essentially leads to replacement of $F \to \mathcal{F}$ in the action \pref{eq:new_free_action} with dynamical variable now being $\mathcal{F}$ instead of $C$ and $H$.
-But this is simply the Sen's action for a self-dual field-strength.
-Therefore, we understand why the stringy or Sen's action has a field strength-like dynamical field.

 Note once again, this gauging is easily done in the new action with the extra fields.
-In the Maxwell-like theory this is not easily done since the action cannot be written entirely using \textit{only} the correct field-strength.
+In the Maxwell-like theory this requires reinserting the omitted boundary term since the action cannot be written entirely using \textit{only} the correct field-strength.

-All of the results obtained in Sen's formalism is readily subsumed in this new formalism.
-But this new formalism offers something extra.
-We can couple to matter via familiar minimal coupling and the decoupling of the shadow sector is very direct and simple.
+All of the results obtained in Sen's formalism are readily subsumed in this new formalism.
+But this new formalism offers something extra: we can couple to matter via familiar minimal coupling prescriptions, and the decoupling of the shadow sector is very direct and simple.
 These advantages are more striking for the case of electromagnetic duality, to which we now turn.
+For the remainder of this draft, we will start directly with the partially gauge fixed form where $\Sigma$ (or its equivalent avatar) is gauge fixed to zero.
+The correct definition of the field-strength fixed by the appropriate harmonic higher-form symmetry.
+Gauging this harmonic global symmetry will always allow us to get back to the new action form if one so chooses.
+The new action then could always be gauge fixed to set the potential part to zero and give us back the Sen's action.